Convex regularization in statistical inverse learning problems: Preliminaries

 for all $m\geq 2$ and some constant $M>0$.
 Notice that here $\delta>0$ plays the role of standard deviation that is usually included in the Bernstein-type assumptions \eqref{eq:randomnoise} on the observational noise.
 To build intuition, we point out that a normally distributed $\epsilon$ in $V=\R$ satisfies \eqref{eq:randomnoise} with $M=1$.

 In the following we consider regularized solutions $\fdan$ to problems \eqref{eq:noisefreedata} and \eqref{eq:noisydata} given by

-The regularized solution for the noise-free data is denoted by $f_{\alpha,N}$. \begin{assumption} The convex functional $R : X \to \R$ satisfies the following four condition: \begin{itemize} \item[(R1)] the functional $R$ is lower semicontinuous in some topology $\tau$ on $X$; \item[(R2)] the sublevel sets $M_r = \{R \leq r\}$ are sequentially compact in the topology $\tau$ on $X$; \item[(R3)] the convex conjugate $R^\star$ is finite on a ball in $X^*$ centered at zero; \item[(R4)] $R(-f) = R(f)$ for all $f\in X$. \end{itemize} \end{assumption} In particular, we require that the mapping $(\epsilon_N, \bu) \mapsto \fdan$ is measurable.
+A regularized solution for the noise-free data is denoted by $f_{\alpha,N}$.
+Notice that we do not require the minimizers of such problems to be unique at this stage. \begin{assumption} The convex functional $R : X \to \R \cup \{ \infty\}$ satisfies the following four condition: \begin{itemize} \item[(R1)] the functional $R$ is lower semicontinuous in some topology $\tau$ on $X$; \item[(R2)] the sublevel sets $M_r = \{R \leq r\}$ are sequentially compact in the topology $\tau$ on $X$; \item[(R3)] the convex conjugate $R^\star$ is finite on a ball in $X^*$ centered at zero; \item[(R4)] $R(-f) = R(f)$ for all $f\in X$. \end{itemize} \end{assumption} The results contained in the next section are set in a deterministic framework.
+However, in the following we consider more specific functionals $R$ that ensure uniqueness of $\fdan$ and comment on the measurability of the learning method.
 Notice that the symmetry condition (R4) is not necessary, but is employed to make the results more accessible.